-NOTE: Refer to the Release Notes v5.7.00 and GigaVUE-FM User's Guide for additional information about the new floating license options.
+Note: Refer to the Release Notes v5.7.00 and GigaVUE Fabric Management Guide for additional information about the new floating license options.

 System Logs

 You can generate log files that contain information about the system.
 Gigamon support can use these files for root cause analysis.
 Click the Download button to download the compressed files.